-The JA-82R radio module is installed in position 13 (see fig. 1).
-The module antenna is included in the package and it should be inserted in the groves on the side of the side of the box (see fig. 17).
-The antenna connectors are thus connected to the pins on the JA-82R module.
-The module installation enables the system to enrol wireless devices.
+The JA-82R radio module is installed in position 1 (see fig. 1).
+The antenna is included in the JA-82R package and it should be screwed on a plastic post (see fig. 17, pos 5).
+The antenna connector connects to the pins on the JA-82R module.
+The module installation enables the system to enroll up to 50 wireless devices.

-3.5 Y,X,V communicator module installation
+3.5 Y.X.V communicator module installation